top of page

 About the NDRP

-It should aim to achieve this by:
+It will do this by:

 • strengthening disability research capacity

-The NDRP will be guided by the NDRP principles
+The NDRP will be guided by the NDRP principles which have been developed with people with disability and key stakeholders.

 Transition Phase